JaxGaussianProcesses/GPJax/docs/installation.md

 GPU support is enabled through proper configuration of the underlying [Jax](https://github.com/google/jax) installation.
-CPU enabled forms of both packages are installed as part of the GPJax installation.
-For GPU Jax support, the following command should be run
+CPU enabled forms of both packages are installed as part of the `GPJax` installation.
+For GPU Jax support, the following commands should be run:

 ```bash
 # Specify your installed CUDA version.